SinaMhdn95/HGEN603-TRD-All-of-Us-Analysis/README.md

 See [Data access and privacy](docs/DATA_ACCESS_AND_PRIVACY.md) and [Analysis workflow](docs/ANALYSIS_WORKFLOW.md) before running or adapting the project.

-## Acknowledgment

-We gratefully acknowledge All of Us participants for their contributions, without whom this research would not have been possible.
-We also thank the National Institutes of Health's All of Us Research Program for making available the participant data examined in this course project.

-This study used data from the All of Us Research Program's Controlled Tier Dataset v8, available to authorized users through the Researcher Workbench.
+### This study used data from the All of Us Research Program's Controlled Tier Dataset v8, available to authorized users through the Researcher Workbench.

 ## License